wuyike2000/ELETerm/README.md

-Electric Power Term.txt: All electric power terms that are extracted from textbook and web page. one word per line.
+Electric Power Term.txt: All electric power terms that are extracted from textbooks and web pages. one word per line.